vectorBundle/vectorBundle.github.io/_posts/2018-08-06-Ideal_and_Real_Gas_Heat_Capacity.md

 capacity is derived.
 The equation is then re-parameterized into a form suitable for working with pressure explicit equation of states.
-Demonstration of correctiveness using the Peng-Robinson equation of state is given with the aid of Mathematica.
 <!--more-->